 I regularly get messages from players asking about which pool cue they should buy so this post is to help those of you in the market for a new stick.

 When choosing a cue it is worth considering the following:

 - Cue Length: Most cues are around 57-59 inches in length.
 However, if you’re a lot shorter or taller than average I’d recommend adjusting your choice accordingly.
-Children’s cues are often 47″ long.
+Children’s cues are usually 47″ long.
 As a rule of thumb to find your ideal cue size; stand up straight and measure the distance from the floor to your shoulder and you won’t go far wrong!

 - Tip size: Most 8-Ball Pool players opt for a tip size of 8.5-9.5mm.
 I have also known some players use a 7.5mm tip, if you decide to opt for such a small tip be mindful not to impart any unwanted traces of side onto the cue ball.